How to get started in self-publishing: easy beginner steps

 I had originally called the post: “Why become a self-publishing author.”, but decided to change it last moment as I thought the new title was a fit.

-But “Why become a self-publshing author” is a question that has weighted a ton on my mind the last couple of weeks and I bet, since you’re here, it’s something you have thought about as well.
+But “Why become a self-publshing author” is a question that has weighed a ton on my mind the last couple of weeks and I bet, since you’re here, it’s something you have thought about as well.

 It was a hot July evening.
 I sat at my desk scrolling through the internet.
 At the time I was a computer science student, but I had that weird feeling inside where you just know something isn’t for you.